pudozi/exercises/tcpl/ch1/README.md

 Write a program to print a histogram of the lengths of words in its input.
 It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.

+## Exercise 1.14

+Write a program to print a histogram of the frequencies of different characters in its input.